Ian-Kiprotich/I3M-Developer-Docs/src/beginning/editor_overview.md

-# FyroxEd Overview
+# I3M Overview

-FyroxEd - is the native editor of I3M, it is made with one purpose - to be an integrated game development environment that helps you build your game from start to finish with relatively low effort.
+I3M - is the native editor of I3M, it is made with one purpose - to be an integrated game development environment that helps you build your game from start to finish with relatively low effort.

 You'll be spending a lot of time in the editor, so you should get familiar with it and learn how to use its basic functionalities.